XarrrdaS/main/React - Dynamic Table using API endpoint/README.md

 # My own App using the Google Books API endpoint to fetch data
-To make the application work correctly, the 'node_modules' folder containing the developer tools downloaded when creating a new <strong>React</strong> project using Node and NPM is missing from the 'react-project' folder.<br>
+To make the application work correctly, the 'node_modules' folder containing the developer tools downloaded when creating a new React project using Node and NPM is missing from this folder.
+If you want to run this program you need to create new react app via Node and then put these files into main folder<br>

 <sub>MADE WITH HEARTH 🖤</sub>